Samsung Galaxy Unpacked 2021: How to watch and what to expect

-Samsung’s Galaxy Unpacked event is almost here.
-On August 11, the company will likely take the wraps off its third-generation foldables, the Galaxy Z Fold 3 and Galaxy Z Flip 3, and possibly much more.
+Samsung’s Galaxy Unpacked event is here.
+Today, the company will take the wraps off its third-generation foldables, the Galaxy Z Fold 3 and Galaxy Z Flip 3, and possibly much more.

 In addition to the foldables, leaks have also shown us the Galaxy Watch 4, Galaxy Watch 4 Classic, Galaxy Buds 2, and Samsung Galaxy S21 FE.
 We know the wearables are a lock for the event as Samsung itself indicated the new Galaxy Watch was coming at Unpacked this summer, but the Galaxy Buds 2 and Galaxy S21 FE are less certain.